2023

 Decision

-We removed the Resilience Meter in favor of a simpler, more calming game summary, reinforcing session completion and participation rather than labeling emotional states.
+I recommended removing the Resilience Meter and redesigned it as a simpler game summary, reinforcing session completion rather than labeling emotional states.

 Challenge #2